 Your Trip Consultant can give you a good idea of what kind of riding to expect each day on your specific trip (terrain, length of daily ride options, shuttle options and non riding activities available).
 You can use that information along with our Rider Type chart to gauge the type of training you’ll need to ensure you are ready to enjoy your trip to the fullest.
 For those looking for formal training plans, we have partnered with Vision Quest Training and Fit For Trips to get you ready for your vacation.
 Both options offer custom training plans that will get you ready to tackle your bike trip with confidence.
 The coaches consider the number of hours you can train per week, what you need to focus on based on your goals and milestones you need to hit in order to achieve them.

-Your trip price includes all hotel to hotel luggage transfers which usually calls for you leaving your packed luggage outside your hotel room door for pick up and transport.
-Some trips, including most of our Explorer trips and all of our Ride Camp trips, guests pick up and drop off their luggage in the lobby of each hotel to then be transferred.
+Your trip price includes all hotel-to-hotel luggage transfers, which usually calls for you leaving your packed luggage outside your hotel room door for pick up and transport.
 Check with your Trip Consultant for more details.

 Thank your guides by tipping!
 Gratuities for your Trek Travel guides are not included in your trip price.
 We recommend tipping your guides 7.5%-10% of the trip price which will be divided by your guide team.
 Local currency is preferred and unless you want to tip separately, guides will divide tips amongst themselves.
 Please tip your guides at your discretion, based on their level of professionalism, guest care and service.